Buffett tells Fox Business he wants a company in Europe

 Over the past 50 years, Berkshire has bought dozens of companies in sectors ranging from insurance to railroads.

-Buffett's purchases have largely focused on the United States.
+Buffett's purchases have largely focussed on the United States.
 In his letter to shareholders last year, for example, he wrote that "the mother lode of opportunity resides in America."

 With growth in the world's largest economy outpacing many developed markets and valuations moving higher, Buffett has also in recent years noted the difficulty in finding so-called elephants - acquisitions large enough to move the needle at Berkshire Hathaway.